 You can make a complaint in a number of ways:

-- A third party such as an MP, Councillor, advocate, friend or family member.
-Although the complainant will have to give permission in most circumstances.
+• Through a third party such as an MP, councillor, advocate, friend or family member.
+In most circumstances, the complainant will need to give permission for that party to act on their behalf.

 Housing Ombudsman